jedward225/jedward225.github.io/index.md

       <li>
         <strong>Jan 2025 - Aug 2025</strong> | Research Intern, GSAI-ML Group, Renmin University, China <br>
         <em>Advisor: <a href="https://zhenxuan00.github.io/">Chongxuan Li</a></em><br>
-        Topic: 3D world models for explorable scene generation from a single image or text prompt, with prototype implementations combining 3DGS and diffusion models, contributing to an upcoming submission for ICLR 2026.
+        Topic: 3D world models for explorable scene generation from a single image or text prompt, with prototype implementations combining 3DGS and diffusion models, contributing to an upcoming submission for a conference.
       </li>
     </ul>
     <ul>